jnj256/jnj256.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: code
-description: Key repositories (available for academic use only).
+description: Snapshot of open-source contributions, available as GitHub repositories (for academic use only).
 # description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
 nav: true
 nav_order: 3
 ---

-## GitHub users
+## GitHub Profile Overview

 {% if site.data.repositories.github_users %}
 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">